Video Game Designer Career Guide

 Designers meet with different teams and create a cohesive vision.
-They also work closely with programmers and artists to ensure the design is followed, test various concepts, and identify and correct errors or other problems that arise.
+They also work closely with programmers and artists to ensure that the design is followed, test various concepts, and identify and correct errors or other problems that arise.

-Compare these tasks to those of a video game developer, who programs the game’s coding and ensures that all the technical aspects are correctly implemented.
-Developers also enlist the help of focus groups to work out bugs and ensure the game runs as flawlessly as possible before making it into gamers’ hands.
+Compare these tasks to those of a video game developer, who programs the game’s coding and ensures that all of the technical aspects are correctly implemented.
+Developers also enlist the help of focus groups to work out bugs and ensure that the game runs as flawlessly as possible before making it into gamers’ hands.

 Video game designers work in many stages of the video game development process.
-Different job titles within video game design have different responsibilities, but in general video game designers can be expected to do any of the following tasks:
+Different job titles within video game design have different responsibilities, but in general, video game designers can be expected to do any of the following tasks:

 - Brainstorm new game ideas that would engage a wider audience

 - Outline the game’s concept and storyboard the overall game experience

 - Develop characters and plots based on the storyboard of the game

 - Develop the code necessary for a game to work